keklarup/PMF/README.md

 <img src="./PMF_GitHub/DailyPositionsPostings.png" />

+(As of April 27, 2017: total postings: 361 Total positions: 920)

-Third, the distributions in which agencies are posting, the titles of posted positions, and the location of each position:
+The distributions in which agencies are posting, the titles of posted positions, and the location of each position:

 <img src="./PMF_GitHub/Agency_10.png" />